Mahdi-Moalla/isic-skin-cancer-classification/README.md

 | Deployment Packaging and Software Management | Helm       |
 | Container Orchestration                    | Kubernetes |

 -  All components have been deployed to a single-node **Kubernetes** cluster.
-We used [**microk8s**](https://microk8s.io/) as a kubernetes orchestrator
+We used [**microk8s**](https://microk8s.io/) as a kubernetes system.

 - All software are managed (installation/upgrade/uninstallation) through [**Helm**](https://helm.sh/).

 - **We do not package code in docker images.
 We only install python packages.
-The actual code (training, inference webservice, monitoring) is always retrieved from github before execution using a kuberenetes [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) running `git clone`.
+The actual code (training, inference webservice, monitoring) is always retrieved from github before execution using kuberenetes [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) running `git clone`.
 This provides a lot of benefits including flexibility and simplified deployment.**

 ### Model Training